Raademar/photoify/README.md

 ## DOING
 * User seems to get lost after posts has been made, look into this.
+(Only on demo mobile via Ngrok?)

 ## DONE
 * ~~Register~~